 “Happy, engaged, and inspired staff, are an essential ingredient to a successful children’s environment.”

 Carey began her Montessori journey over 13 years ago, following the birth of her first child.
-While raising her own five children, she continued with formal Montessori training and received her Montessori Teaching Diplomas for children ages 0-3, 3-6, and 6-9 years.
-Carey was asked to take over The Little Scholar Ship Montessori Preschool in 2013 by Miss Gorthea Noll, who in 1983 began a legacy in the community with top-notch Montessori education for children.
-Carey’s own children attended The Little Scholar Ship beginning in 2007, and on occasion Carey substituted in the Children’s House.
-Once the children ‘aged out’ of the preschool program, and with no other Montessori options in the region, she continued educating her children using Montessori methods in a homeschool setting.
-Upon taking over the school she immediately worked towards expanding the program to include Elementary as well as Infants and Toddlers, to provide families with a Montessori approach to education beginning at birth through the elementary years.
-She enjoys immersing herself in all-things Montessori, and participates throughout the year in Childcare and Montessori Leadership Programs, as well as staying involved with multiple Montessori groups including the American Montessori Society, The Montessori Foundation and The International Montessori Council.
-She was selected to present a workshop at the Montessori Foundation’s 19th Annual International Montessori Conference, and travels throughout the year to meet with other Montessorians and Childcare experts to discuss program & curriculum development, family-school relationships, professional development, and whole school management.
+While raising her own five children, she continued with formal Montessori training and received her Montessori Teaching Diplomas for children ages 0-3, 3-6, and 6-9 years, and is currently completing a Masters in Montessori Leadership.
+She enjoys immersing herself in all-things Montessori, and participates throughout the year in Childcare and Montessori Leadership Programs, as well as staying involved with multiple professional organizations including the American Montessori Society (AMS), The Montessori Foundation and The International Montessori Council (IMC), the National Association for the Education of Young Children (NAEYC), as well as state and local childcare leadership and advocacy groups.
+In addition to several published articles, she was selected to present a workshop at the Montessori Foundation’s 19th Annual International Montessori Conference.
+Ms. Carey travels throughout the year to meet with other Montessorians and Childcare experts to discuss program & curriculum development, family-school relationships, professional development, and whole school management.
 In her spare time she likes to catch up on sleep, eat breakfast in bed, squeeze in a good book, and watch historical dramas/romances complete with accents and costumes.

 A graduate of UND, Miss Trisha had extensive coursework in Elementary Education before realizing that the public sector in education was not the direction she wanted to go.
 As a people person who enjoys connecting and learning in non-traditional ways, Miss Trisha found herself drawn to the hospitality industry and worked for many years overseeing staffing, daily management, and customer relations.
 Her many years experience as a manager of the Hilton Garden Inn and the CanadInn provided Miss Trisha with valuable experience working not only with guests and staff, but also safety and health regulations that foster healthy environments for people of all ages.
 Miss Trisha is happy to return to the education field where she can apply the level of professionalism only gained through experience, as well as work with both children and adults as they grow in supportive learning environments.
 The Montessori Method has captured her heart, and she continues her professional development in the fields of Early Childhood and Montessori Administration.